Mind the Gap: A Review of Arabic Post-Training Datasets and Their Limitations: Introduction

-\cite{huang2024acegptlocalizinglargelanguage} introduced an Arabic-centric LLMs, dubbed AceGPT, by continuing pre-training from Llama 2~\cite{touvron2023llama}.
+\citet{huang2024acegptlocalizinglargelanguage} introduced an Arabic-centric LLMs, dubbed AceGPT, by continuing pre-training from Llama 2~\cite{touvron2023llama}.
 In the post-training phase, their primary focus was on localizing instructions and preference data.
-They generated synthetic Arabic data by prompting GPT-4~\cite{achiam2023gpt} directly in Arabic, which resulted in more culturally nuanced responses compared to prompts in English.
-Additionally, they incorporated well-known datasets such as Alpaca, Evol-Instruct, and Code-Alpaca into their Supervised Fine-tuning (SFT) mixture and generated corresponding Arabic versions using GPT-4~\cite{achiam2023gpt}.
+They generated synthetic Arabic data by prompting GPT-4 model directly in Arabic, which resulted in more culturally nuanced responses compared to prompts in English.
+Additionally, they incorporated well-known datasets, such as Alpaca, Evol-Instruct, and Code-Alpaca, into their Supervised Fine-tuning (SFT) mixture and generated corresponding Arabic versions using GPT-4~\cite{achiam2023gpt}.
 ALLaM series of models \cite{bari2024allamlargelanguagemodels} were post-trained on datasets collected from public and proprietary sources, covering a diverse range of topics, including education, history, Arabic linguistics, politics, and religion.
 Additionally, their post-training dataset underwent multiple filtering steps to ensure high quality.
-A more recent methodology proposed by \cite{fanar} introduced a synthetic data generation pipeline aimed at enriching post-training datasets with culturally contextualized content.
+A more recent methodology proposed by \citet{fanar} introduced a synthetic data generation pipeline aimed at enriching post-training datasets with culturally contextualized content.
 Despite these significant efforts, publicly available Arabic post-training datasets remain considerably behind those of many other languages.
-Even the Arabic-centric models developed to date still struggle to compete closely with non-Arabic-centric models, whether open-source ones like DeepSeek and Qwen or proprietary models such as ChatGPT, Claude, and Gemini \cite{OALL-2}.
-A key reason behind this gap is that Arabic still underrepresented in post-training efforts~\cite{guellil2021arabic} even though it is a native language of over 400 million speakers across 22 countries and its position as the fourth most used language on the Internet~\cite{boudad2018sentiment}.
-This under representation is largely due to limited publication of Arabic post-training dataset.
-Moreover, the Arabic language has rich morphology, non-concatenative word formation, complex syntactic structures, and significant diglossia between Classical Arabic (CA), Modern Standard Arabic (MSA), and regional dialects \cite{darwish-2014-arabizi} which introduce additional layers of ambiguity.
-Given Arabic’s linguistic complexity, cultural richness, and global relevance~\cite{bakalla2023arabic, versteegh2014arabic}, it is essential to rethink how post-training resources are developed for the language.
-This paper systematically surveys existing Arabic post-training datasets, identifies key gaps in coverage and documentation, and offers recommendations to guide future dataset development that reflects the full linguistic and cultural spectrum of Arabic.
+Even the Arabic-centric LLMs developed to date still struggle to compete closely with known LLMs, whether open-source ones, like DeepSeek and Qwen, or proprietary models, like ChatGPT, Claude, and Gemini, according to the Open Arabic LLM Leaderboard by \citet{OALL-2}.